-- PRM holders must maintain a PRMIA Sustaining membership each year, starting with the year they obtain their PRM designation.
+- PRM Certified Professionals must maintain a PRMIA Sustaining membership each year, starting with the year they obtain their PRM designation.
 This membership will provide them with access to the CRL opportunities, in addition to numerous other benefits.

 If a member fails to submit CRL credits or fails to maintain a Sustaining membership, their PRM Designation will lapse.
 If the designation lapses for more than three years in a row, the candidate will need to re-write PRM Exam III and pay a $400 reinstatement fee in order to re-achieve the PRM title.

-The CRL Program will be open to all current PRM Holders, and all current candidates are encouraged to join the program.
-All CURRENT PRM Holders and CURRENT candidates will be “grandfathered in” and will be exempt from these two new requirements as long as they complete the PRM Program before December 19th based on the current curriculum.
+The CRL Program will be open to all current PRM Certified Professionals, and all current candidates are encouraged to join the program.
+All CURRENT PRM Certified Professionals and CURRENT candidates will be “grandfathered in” and will be exempt from these two new requirements as long as they complete the PRM Program before December 19th based on the current curriculum.